Year 2000

 Pulmozyme had already been shown to be a most effective mucolytic in CF patients in 1994.
 This trial was to examine the effects in more mildly affected patients.
 This was a 96-week, randomized, double-blind, placebo-controlled trial involving 49 CF centers and 474 children.
 Inclusion criteria were age six to 10 years and forced vital capacity > or = 85% predicted.
 At 96 weeks the treated group had maintained their respiratory function levels; the treatment benefit for dornase alfa compared with placebo in percent predicted (mean +/- SE) was 3.2 +/- 1.2 for FEV1 (P =.006), 7.9 +/- 2.3 for FEF 25-75 % (P =.0008), and 0.7 +/- 1.0 for FVC (P =.51).
 The risk of respiratory tract exacerbation was reduced by 34% in patients who received dornase alfa.
 The authors concluded that treatment of young patients with CF with dornase alfa maintains lung function and reduces the risk of exacerbations over a 96-week period.

 Quan JM, Tiddens HAWM, Sy JP, McKenzie SG, Montgomery MD, Robinson PJ, Wohl ME, Konstan MW.
 Pulmozyme Early Intervention Trial Study Group.
 A two-year randomised placebo controlled trial of dornase alfa in young patients with cystic fibrosis with mild lung function abnormalities.
-J Pediatr 2001; 139:813-820.
-[PubMed]
+J Pediatr 2001; 139:813-820. https://pubmed.ncbi.nlm.nih.gov/11743506/

 – The results of this trial influenced some paediatricians to try young CF patients on Pulmozyme before they developed chronic infection which seemed a good idea; this became routine practice in at least one large UK Paediatric CF Centre.
 In Copenhagen the treatment was found to reduce the frequency of respiratory exacerbations and new positive respiratory tract cultures.

 We had the opportunity to look round San Francisco and surrounding area – even riding on the street cars.
 We also went on a day trip to the Napa Valley wine area.
+On our very pleasant outing to Napa Valley I purchased a rather strange souvenir (Nunzilla) – described in the “Sixty Years of Souvenirs” section of this website.

 The meeting was to discuss next year’s Vienna meeting.
-Rosie was keen that I attended this meeting to get into “organising big meeting mode”.; because we were due to host the international CF Worldwide Conference in 2004.
+Rosie was keen that I attend this meeting to get into “organising a big meeting mode”.; because we were due to host the international CF Worldwide Conference in 2004.
 The visit did prove useful.
 The scientific program was planned is in some detail by approximately 20 clinicians and scientists representing most European countries.
 It was agreed this would be a useful type of meeting to hold regularly and planning annual ECFS meetings and the 2004 international meeting in Birmingham UK.

-Sept.
-20th.
+20.9.2000.
 European database meeting organised by Margaret Hodson at Heathrow

 I arranged for Dr Anil Mehta ,who with his wife Gita, to attend as they are responsible for the excellent UK CF database.
 The meeting was to encourage European countries to make their data available to the European database, which hopefully will be funded during its development phase by a European community grant.

-Sept.
-21st.
-Lecture at Great Ormond Street on the CF Trust’s recent documents “A statement on Burkholderia cepacia”and “Pseudomonas aeruginosa in people with cystic fibrosis – guidelines for prevention and control’ .
+22.9.2000.
+Invited to lecture at Great Ormond Street on the CF Trust’s recent documents “A statement on Burkholderia cepacia”and “Pseudomonas aeruginosa in people with cystic fibrosis – guidelines for prevention and control’ .

 The CF Trust has already published the booklet on B. cepacia and that on Pseudomonas aeruginosa is in it’s final draft.
 It was interesting and encouraging, that the sensible CF nurses reported that the majority of CF clinics are already segregating Pseudomonas-positive patients from Pseudomonas -negative patients.

-Sept.
-23rd.
-First All Ireland CF meeting in Dublin
+23.9.2000 First “All Ireland CF meeting” in Dublin

 I was invited to give a lecture on “The use of antibiotics in Cystic Fibrosis”.
 I was able to provide all the 80 or so delegates with a copy of the CF Trust’s new Antibiotic document.
 As always the trip to Dublin was very enjoyable.